People with mental illness are entitled to fair treatment, and they should:

 Civil Rights of Institutionalized Persons Act.
 Under this law, the U.S. government can investigate government facilities (such as institutions) for people with mental and physical disabilities in order to make sure that they are safe and get appropriate care.

 Individuals with Disabilities Education Act.
 This law is designed to help children with disabilities get a quality education.
-Under the law, public school systems must create an education plan for each child with a disability, based on his or her needs.
+Under the law, public school systems must create an education plan for each child with a disability, based on their needs.